Welcome to our Team Page!

 This will be a fun event for everyone involved.
 THANK YOU!

-*Given the safety concerns the COVID-19 virus presents for doing Global Big Day counts, we recommend that you bird in your backyard.
-If it is safe to go out on May 9th be sure to choose birding locations that (1) comply with your municipality’s COVID-19 safety guidelines (i.e. social distancing and travel guidelines), and (2) comply with your personal safety preferences.
-And so whether you we will be birding at a local park, within your own backyards, or from your bedroom windows, we will all be enjoying the opportunity to distract ourselves with some safe, fun birdwatching.
+*While COVID is decreasing in some places and more and more people are getting vaccinated, it’s still important to be cautious.
+Be sure to choose birding locations that (1) comply with your municipality’s COVID-19 safety guidelines (i.e. social distancing, wearing a mask, and travel guidelines), and (2) comply with your personal safety preferences.
+And so whether you will be birding at local parks, reserves, wetlands, beaches, neighborhood, or backyard, we will all be enjoying the opportunity to get outside and relish our beautiful birds.
 Additionally, we will all be birdwatching “together” for a great cause that unites us!

 p.s.
 As described on the main campaign page, we will all submit our bird observations to eBird or eBirdCaribbean.
 That way, we can tally up the species seen by each team and contribute to science and conservation on Global Big Day.
-Prizes will be be awarded for the teams that see the most species, the most endemics, etc. Stay tuned for more details to come!
+Prizes will be awarded for the teams that see the most species, the most endemics, the country team with the most birds seen (controlling for differences in the number of species on each island, etc. Stay tuned for more details to come!